anearthboundmisfit/DBIx-Squirrel/README.md

 **Highlights**

-- Connect to database handles — pass a database connection handle to the **`connect`** method to clone it.
+- Connect to database handles — pass a database connection handle to the `connect` method to clone it.
 Database connections opened using standard DBI may also be cloned and enriched.
 - Built-in support for *`?`*, *`?1`*, *`$1`*, *`:1`*, and *`:name`* parameter
 placeholder styles, regardless of driver.
 - Hassle-free binding of parameter values to placeholders.
-- Looks and feels like DBI when you need it to but there are also easier ways to do things.
+- Looks and feels like DBI when you need it to, while offering less labour-intensive ways to do things.